 My most recent research has been concerned with the critique of the theological methodological and onto-epistemological presuppositions of the catholic tradition.
 I have three forthcoming books in which I present my case:

-- Orthodoxy and Heresy (Cambridge University Press, 2022).
+Orthodoxy and Heresy (Cambridge Elements in the Problems of God; Cambridge University Press, 2022).
 A brief introduction to and critique of the problem of “orthodoxy” and “heresy” in Christian theology, this volume is part of the Cambridge Elements “Problems of God” series.

 I consider these critiques important for the future of Protestant theology and specifically endorse a “post-catholic” mentality for Protestant theologians in which truth rather than authority is the sole criterion for Christian theological inquiry.

 My dissertation was titled A constructive-theological phenomenology of Scripture.
 It was passed with distinction by Profs.
 Oliver Crisp, Veli-Matti Kärkkäinen, and Rev. John Behr.
 Behr said it has something to say to the whole Church.

 I have a YouTube channel to which I upload videos discussing matters of Christian theology: “Words of Life” with Dr. Steven Nemes.

 I am a rather amateurish musician.
 I’ve produced this song: “My Dinner with Andrei.”
 It features my friend, Brian Hernandez, on the keys.
 Dedicated in friendship to Andrei N.